3scava1i3r/3scava1i3r/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on improving my techskills and my social life;
+- 👨🏽‍💻 I’m currently working on improving my techskills
-- 🌱 I’m currently learning Ethereum;
+- 🌱 I’m currently learning Ethereum
-- 👯 I’m looking to collaborate on Blogs;
+- 👯 I’m looking to collaborate on Blogs and Hackathons
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- ⚡️  Fun-Fact: Pull your own weight;
+- ⚡️ Fun-Fact: Pull your own weight
-- 🧡 Anime & Korean Drama;
+- 🧡 Anime & Korean Drama
-- 💖 South-Korea;
+- 💖 South-Korea
-- 🤟🏻 Love to hear EDM and K-pop;
+- 🤟🏻 Love to hear EDM and K-pop
-- 🏫 Persuing my bachelor's at IIIT Lucknow;
+- 🏫 Persuing my bachelor's at IIIT Lucknow
-- 🤗 Member at @axios-iiitl @ecell-iiitl;
+- 🤗 Member at @axios-iiitl @ecell-iiitl

 **Languages and Tools:**